BistTek/NEC-notes/README.md

 All notes required for Nepal Engineering Council Examination....
-Helpful for Computer Engimeers, Electrical Engineers, IT Engineers.
+Helpful for Computer Engineers, Electrical Engineers and IT Engineers.